mglerner/mglerner.github.io/posts/switching-to-nikloa-for-jupyter-notebooks-and-a-static-site.md

  * The twitter follow plugin doesn't work.
 I think that should be straightforward, but I'll fix it later.
  * The text is too big.
 I can apparently change that in `jidn`'s `custom.css` but I don't quite get how.
+ * There are no links to next/previous posts at the bottom of a post, and the social stuff isn't working.
+I don't think that's my fault, because it also happens when I create a blank `jidn` site.
+I cheated with the social stuff by editing `post.tmpl` in an ugly way (not sure why the icons don't work).

 ## Jupyter issues

 The conversion of Jupyter notebooks doesn't look perfect yet: